Keep Your Pet Cozy in the Cold With Winter Dog Accessories

 Pros of Dog Coats

-- Keeps your dog dry and warm in wet weather conditions
+- It keeps your dog dry and warm in wet weather conditions.

-- Reduces the aroma of wet dog in your home
+- It reduces the aroma of wet dog in your home.

 Cons of Dog Coats